horsburgh/hs_schema.org/guides/HydroShare_Technical_Implementation.md

 https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md

 Each of the sections below describe one or more of the Schema.org metadata elements and how they should be implemented for HydroShare resources.
 Only those elements listed below will be included in HydroShare's Schema.org implementation.
-Names of the Schema.org elements are linked and prefixed with "so:" to distinguis them in this document.
+Names of the Schema.org elements are linked and prefixed with "so:" to distinguish them in this document.

 Each of the example JSON-LD code snippets are from a JSON-LD description of a HydroShare resource and should validate using Google's Structured Data Testing Tool located at:

 https://search.google.com/structured-data/testing-tool/u/0/

-This tool is being deprecated and is being replaced by the Rich Results Test tool:
+This tool is being deprecated and is being replaced by Google's Rich Results Test tool:

 https://search.google.com/test/rich-results

-We also considered Google's guidance document for describing datasets at:
+We also considered Google's guidance document for describing datasets using Schema.org at:

 https://developers.google.com/search/docs/data-types/dataset

-The examples below and the full encoding example included in this repository use metadata from an example HydroShare resource that is formally published.
+The examples below and the full encoding examples included in this repository use metadata from an example HydroShare resource that is formally published.
 For those examples that show encoding for unpublished resources or that show encodings for alternative metadata not used by this resource, the encoding for this resource has been modified to provide an example of how those alternative forms would be expressed and encoded.

 ## Embedding Schema.org as JSON-LD in HydroShare Resource Landing Pages

-The JSON-LD encoding of the Schema.org metadata should be incorporated into the landing page HTML inside the ```<head></head>``` as a ```<script>``` element.
+Per the SOSO guidance, the JSON-LD encoding of the Schema.org metadata should be incorporated into the landing page HTML inside the ```<head></head>``` as a ```<script>``` element.

 ```html
 <html>